Robben Island Marine Protected Area: Climate

 The climate of the South-western Cape is markedly different from the rest of South Africa, which is a summer rainfall region, receiving most of its rainfall during the summer months of December to February.
 The South-western Cape has a Mediterranean type climate, with most of its rainfall during the winter months from June to September.

-During the summer the dominant factor determining the weather in the region is a high pressure zone, known as the Atlantic High, located over the South Atlantic ocean to the west of the Cape coast.
+During the summer the dominant factor determining the weather in the region is a high pressure zone, known as the Atlantic High, located over the South Atlantic oOean to the west of the Cape cCast.
 Winds circulating in an anticlockwise direction from such a system reach the Cape from the south-east, producing periods of up to several days of high winds and mostly clear skies.
 These winds keep the region relatively cool.
-Because of its south facing aspect Betty's Bay is exposed to these winds.
+Because of its south facing aspect, Betty's Bay is exposed to these winds.

-Winter in the South-western Cape is characterised by disturbances in the circumpolar westerly winds, resulting in a series of eastward moving depressions.
+Winter in the south-western Cape is characterised by disturbances in the circumpolar westerly winds, resulting in a series of eastward moving depressions.
 These bring cool cloudy weather and rain from the north west.
 The south westerly winds over the South Atlantic produce the prevailing south-westerly swell typical of the winter months, which beat on the exposed coastline.